 - Take fast hold of instruction; let her not go:

 - Keep [nasar] her; for she is thy life.

-In the passage we are considering (23), the reader was further told to keep his heart with all diligence because out of the heart flows the springs of life (NRSV).
+In the passage we are considering (23), the pupil was further instructed to keep his heart with all diligence because "out of the heart flowed the springs of life" (NRSV).
 Thus, if our heart is deceived, or turned aside, or hardened, then our doom and destruction or demise is soon and surely to follow.
 Thus we must diligently guard and nourish and maintain our hearts.
 We must learn to shield them from unholy and unhealthy influences.
 We must learn to cultivate and develop and feed them with the necessary and needful nutriments.

 What we are mostly to protect our hearts from are the values and philosophies and ambitions of a world which for one reason or another, doesn't adhere to GOD's word.
 We must be watchful against the superstitions and suppositions and aspirations of those who see only this life and are totally blind to the reality of the next life, the resurrection life.
 We must diligently guard ourselves from being lured after their pleasures and treasures, their causes, their pursuits and purposes.